 Shifting Focus & Opportunities

 Three months after I joined, Ameritrade purchased Datek and my days became much more interesting.
-We had just shipped a new Streamer app called Command Center—a dashboard app that present multiple Streamer tasks in one interface and was a center-piece of the product suite while the merger was bing discussed—but now everything was on hold as the two management teams negotiated the redundancies of both backend systems and product features.
+We had just shipped a new Streamer app called Command Center—a dashboard app that presented multiple Streamer tasks in one interface and was a centerpiece of the product suite while the merger was being discussed—but now everything was on hold as the two management teams negotiated the redundancies of both backend systems and product features.

 Ameritrade, the brand, was a destination for people who didn’t know much about investing, let alone trading.
 Innovation wasn’t the focus, and the only “edgy” aspect of their brand was Stewart, a marketing constructed hipster created to represent Ameritrade while schooling a technically-challenged, older, potential client base on how to trade: